xlladdins/xll/docs/Excel4MacrosQ-S.md

 **Related Functions**

-DEFINE.NAME   Defines a name on the active worksheet or macro sheet
+DEFINE.NAME&nbsp;&nbsp;&nbsp;Defines a name on the active worksheet or macro sheet

-FORMULA   Enters values into a cell or range or onto a chart
+FORMULA&nbsp;&nbsp;&nbsp;Enters values into a cell or range or onto a chart

-SET.NAME   Defines a name as a value
+SET.NAME&nbsp;&nbsp;&nbsp;Defines a name as a value

 Return to [top](#Q)